A Holy Moment:

 Philippians 4:8 exhorts us to fix our thoughts on that which is true, noble, right, pure, lovely, excellent, and praiseworthy.
 This is not a means of burying our heads in the sand, but rather setting our minds on the source of true wisdom, Jesus Himself.
 Guarding our hearts and minds in this way protects us from being led solely by our emotions and gives us clarity and strength to act faithfully.

 Regardless of what is happening in the world, the mission doesn’t change.
-Each one of us is called to seek first the kingdom of God and His righteousness, to write the Word on our hearts, and to share the Good News with everyone.
-We must remind ourselves continually to bless the Lord (Psalm 103:1) despite external circumstances.
+Each one of us is called to seek first the kingdom of God and His righteousness (Matthew 6:33), to write the Word on our hearts (Deuteronomy 11:18) and to proclaim the Gospel to all creation (Mark 16:15).
+Reminding ourselves continually to bless the Lord (Psalm 103:1) despite external circumstances.

-In the end, God does not promise merely to balance the scales of good and evil, but to make all things new and to remove sin and suffering from our midst forever (Revelation 21:4–5.)
+Having confidence that in the end, God does not promise merely to balance the scales of good and evil, but to make all things new and to remove sin and suffering from our midst forever (Revelation 21:4–5).

 Prayer: